Multiple Hypothesis Tests Controlling Generalized Error Rates for Sequential Data: Proofs and Auxiliary Results

 In other words, the interpretation of all such inequalities should be that they hold with $P(\cdot|F)$-probability~1, where we assume without loss of generality that $P(F)>0$ since otherwise there is nothing to prove.

 Considering outcomes on which at least $k_1$ true null hypotheses are rejected (i.e., outcomes in $F$), define the following random variables: Let $i^*$ and $m^*$ be the stage and index, respectively, of the $k_1$th rejected true null hypothesis~$H^{(j(n_{i^*},|\mJ_{i^*}|-m^*+1))}$, and let $r^*=m^*+m_{i^*}$ so that the $r^*$th null hypothesis rejected is the $k_1$th true null hypothesis rejected.
+As above, define these random variables arbitrarily off of $F$ so they are defined on the entire sample space.
 Then because $r^*$ takes its largest possible value when the only remaining hypotheses upon the $r^*$th rejection are the $|\mT|-k_1$ remaining true null hypotheses.
 As in the proof of Theorem~\ref{thm:DP}, $r^*$ may be determined before the end of stage $i^*$ and should not be confused with the $r_i$ in the definition of the procedure in Section~\ref{sec:gen.D}.